 The rangers' station has two main buildings.
 One building is used by rangers who patrol the territory against poaching.
 The second building is a small cottage providing basic accommodation for guests.
 There are two outdoor toilets and a shower with a sun-heated water tank.
 There is no water source there and all water is delivered from the nearest town that makes the stay in the sanctuary more expensive.
-The cottage has one small room for three persons with three beds with pillows and blankets, a dining room with a couch for one more guest and a small basically equipped kitchen with a gas stove.
-Solar powered batteries provide electricity which is sometimes unstable.
+The cottage has one small room for three persons with three beds with pillows and blankets, a dining room with a couch for one more guest and a small basically equipped kitchen with a gas stove and fridge.
+Solar powered batteries provide electricity which can be unstable in cloudy days.

 In contrast to the grassy vegetation of the surrounding steppe, the area near the buildings has some small trees.
-The birds are often attracted by these trees and some lazy birding can be done right at the rangers' station.
+The birds are often attracted by these trees and some lazy birding can be enjoyed right at the rangers' station.